Frequently Asked Questions

 How do I register for the conference?

-Visit our website for information on the National Conference including dates, ways to register, and places to stay.
+Get details on the ASTA National Conference here, including dates, registration, and places to stay.

 Conference master classes are open only to those who register as a conference attendee.
 NOF master classes are only open to groups participating in the National Orchestra Festival.
 Conference attendees may not attend NOF master classes and NOF participants may not attend conference master classes.